bootique/bootique/UPGRADE.md

 * [bootique #142](https://github.com/bootique/bootique/issues/142): This issue introduces API-breaking changes to the integration testing API.
-Instead of `BQTestRuntime` and `BQDaemonTestRuntime`, test factories now produce simply `BQRuntime`, better highlighting our promise of "application as an object" inside the tests.
+Instead of `BQTestRuntime` and `BQDaemonTestRuntime`, test factories now produce simply `BQRuntime`, that helps to focus on the object being tested instead of test wrappers.
 Upgrade instructions:

   1. `BQTestRuntime` and `BQDaemonTestRuntime` are gone, so replace references to them with just `BQRuntime`.
   2. A common call to `testRuntime.getRuntime().getInstance(..)` should now be shortened to `testRuntime.getInstance(..)`.